to Encourage Scholarships

 In September 1991 the Hispanic Law Enforcement Association of Union County was organized.
 The 50 member unit was comprised of law enforcement throughout Union County and Northern New Jersey.
 Membership included community leaders who shared the values and goals of the Association.

 Today the H.L.E.A.U.C. proudly supports several community civic projects, scholarship programs for high school students, police exam tutorial as well as social and cultural activities.
-The organization attributes their success to the dedication of all its members as well as the continued support all those who attend and sponsor our annual gala.
+Membership consist or active and retired members of various agencies from throughout Union County and State of NJ.
+The organization attributes their success to the dedication of all its members as well as the continued support all those who sponsor and support our various events throughout the year.

 The Hispanic Law Enforcement Association of Union County (HLEAUC) recognizes the challenge to provide an incentive for aspiring criminal justice professionals of Hispanic heritage to become law enforcement and community leaders of the future.
 It is for this reason the HLEAUC Scholarship committee is an integral part of the mission of the HLEAUC.
 The goal of the committee is to develop educated, confident and caring leaders who share the values of and who contribute to excellence in the community.
 The Scholarship Committee is committed to developing young people who have an interest in law enforcement by supporting education through scholarship, by fostering interest in law enforcement through mentoring and by developing a sense of community through community -based service.